Frequently Asked Questions about

 Yes but to provide a stable, long lasting container, the concrete should be reinforced with rebar.
-But keep in mind that concrete leaches lime into the soil, which raises the pH beyond what bamboo prefers.
-To keep the bamboo healthy and happy, check the soil now and again for pH level, and use a bark-heavy soil mix, which raises the soil acidity. (aim for a pH of 5.5 to 7, in general)
+But keep in mind that fresh concrete initially leaches lime into the soil, which may raise the pH beyond what bamboo prefers.
+To keep the bamboo healthy and happy, check the soil pH level once per year, and use a bark-heavy soil mix, which raises the soil acidity. (aim for a pH of 5.5 to 7, in general)

 Generally Spring is best, March through June.
 Fall is also a good

 September through the end of October.
 A well rooted bamboo can be planted in the